NREL-Sienna/PowerSystems.jl/docs/src/tutorials/creating_system.md

 add_components!(sys, [solar, gas])
 ```

-### Exploring the System
+## Explore the System and its Components

-You have built a power system including buses, a transmission line, a load, and different
+Congratulations!
+You have built a power system including buses, a transmission line, a
-types of generators.
+load, and different types of generators.
+Now let's take a look around.

 Remember that we can see a summary of our `System` using the print statement:
 ```@repl basics